Consumer Products (Cleaning, Chemicals, Health & Beauty)

 Both hazardous and non-hazardous personal care products generally should not be disposed of down sinks or drains as wastewater treatment plants may not be equipped to remove these chemicals from wastewater and they are potentially harmful to the environment.
 Under the Clean Water Act, local POTWs have the authority to set local limits for pollutants that are allowed in their system, and any material poured down a drain must comply with these limits.
 The RCC Water Page has more information on disposal in wastewater.

 VOC Emission Standards – The EPA, and some state and local jurisdictions, have limits on the amount of volatile organic compounds (VOCs) contained in certain products sold at retail stores.
 These standards may apply to cleaning products and chemicals (such as disinfectants, floor polish, paint thinner, and glass cleaner) and beauty products (such as hair spray, nail polish remover, and shaving cream).
-The RCC VOC matrix has information on allowable levels by product and state.

 State Toxic Chemical Management – Under California's Proposition 65, or the Safe Drinking Water and Toxic Enforcement Act, companies who have products that may expose consumers to a chemical on the Prop 65 list must provide a warning to consumers.
 Other states may have similar regulations.